megagosha/webserv/README.md

 * Stress tests your server it must stay available at all cost.
 * Your server can listen on multiple ports (See config file).

-Config requirments
+### Config requirments:
-choose the port and host of each "server"
+* choose the port and host of each "server"
 * setup the server_names or not
 * The first server for a host:port will be the default for this host:port (meaning it will answer to all request that doesn’t belong to an other server)
 * setup default error pages